Penetration TestJan Kahmen9 min read

 Cost and Pricing for a Pentest

-How much costs should be considered for a pentest?
+What costs should be considered for a pentest?
 The response depends on several factors, including the complexity of the organization to be evaluated.

-Pentest Costs in Relation to Profitability
+Pentest Costs in Relation to Cost-Effectiveness

 Pentest: Costs in Relation to Efficiency

-What are the Average Costs for a Pentest Project?
+What Are the Average Costs for a Pentest Project?

-The answer depends largely on the factors listed above.
-For simple or less complex networks and software, however, one could expect fees in the range of 4,500 to 6,000 euros.
-For a moderately complex organization with a diverse system architecture, a fee between €10,000 and €15,000 would be ideal.
-However, for large organisations with much more complex networks and distributed systems and web services, they could pay up to €100,000, which is not too much compared to the risk and consequences of a hack or attack when it occurs.
+The answer depends largely on the factors outlined above.
+For simple or less complex networks and software, you can expect fees in the range of 4,500 to 6,000 euros.
+For a moderately complex organization with a diverse system architecture, a price between 10,000 and 15,000 euros is typical.
+For large organizations with highly complex networks, distributed systems, and web services, budgets of up to 100,000 euros may be required -- which is not disproportionate given the risks and consequences of a successful attack.

 Variable Pentest Costs